MicrosoftEdge/WebView2Feedback/specs/WebNotification.md

   HRESULT GetDeferral([out, retval] ICoreWebView2Deferral** deferral);
 }

-/// An event handler for the `Closed` event.
+/// An event handler for the `CloseRequested` event.
 [uuid(6A0B4DE9-8CBE-4211-BAEF-AC037B1A72DE), object, pointer_default(unique)]
-interface ICoreWebView2NotificationClosedEventHandler : IUnknown {
+interface ICoreWebView2NotificationCloseRequestedEventHandler : IUnknown {
   /// Provides the event args for the corresponding event.
   HRESULT Invoke(
       [in] ICoreWebView2Notification* sender,